Paradoxxs/Gitbook/forensics/windows/file-or-folder-opening.md

 ## Open/save MRU

-Tracks file that have been opened or saved within a windows shell, will be tracked by file extension.
+Tracks file that have been opened and saved using the windows shell dialog box.
+It tracks by file extension.

 * XP
   * NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\ComDlg32\OpenSaveMRU